codio-c5/c5-unit1-crypt-symmetric/.guides/content/Hands-On-Symmetric-Encryption-f74b.md

 ## Edit your plain text

 The first thing to do is to type some plain text into a file.
-Click on `aes` folder and then on `plaintext.txt` in the file tree to open it up.
+Click on `aes` folder and then on `plain.txt` in the file tree to open it up.

 ## Encrypt